Ian Whimster: Career

 During his junior years, Whimster was part of the medical student team that went into Bergen-Belsen concentration camp in 1945, after it was liberated by British troops.
 With the encouragement and support from Geoffrey Dowling, he developed an interest in the skin and Whimster soon became closely associated with Arthur Rook, working on the histopathology of keratoacanthoma and the distinction between the bullous diseases pemphigoid and pemphigus.

 Whimster gained international recognition for his work on comparative anatomy and experiments with reptiles, particularly observing their colour patterns in relation to their nerve supply.
 His observations on humans and reptiles formed the basis of his classic papers on spottiness.
 He became adept at breeding small reptiles for his experiments and devoted to their care.

 His statement that "some invisible intersegmental boundaries, whose existence we have been taught to expect by comparative anatomy and embryology, are only revealed by disease" stemmed from Whimster's interest in the causes of linear or sharply demarcated rashes unexplained by external stimuli.

 Whimster's observations in the 1950s, of increased capillary loops next to a venous ulcer, as examined under the microscope, later facilitated the correlation between venous hypertension and venous ulceration.

-Whimster was also a leading authority on the melanocyte and an expert in malignant melanoma.
+Whimster was also a leading authority on the melanocyte and an expert in melanoma.
 In addition, he collaborated with Hugh Wallace and studied vulval leukoplakia.

 Whimster often suffered from severe depression which caused his research to stall.
 One of his obituary writers commented on the lasting impression that his experience at Belsen had left on him.